SciTools/iris/docs/src/further_topics/ugrid/index.rst

 * :doc:`data_model` - learn why the mesh experience is so different.
 * :doc:`partner_packages` - meet some optional dependencies that provide powerful mesh operations.
-* :doc:`operations` - experience how your workflows will look when written for UGRID data.
+* :doc:`operations` - experience how your workflows will look when written for mesh data.

 ..
     Need an actual TOC to get Sphinx working properly, but have hidden it in